 Management skills.
 If a business expands and hires additional employees, management experience in interviewing, hiring, training, and overseeing employees will be important.

 Customer service and communication skills.
 Customer service is a significant part of the pool cleaning industry.
-A business owner needs to have strong communication skills, the ability to manage schedules effectively, and dedication to showing up on time in order to establish and retain clients.
+A business owner needs to have strong communication skills, the ability to manage schedules effectively, and dedication to showing up on time to establish and retain clients.

 Amazon has several books that go into detail on starting and running a pool cleaning business: